Frequently Asked Questions (FAQs)

 Can I visit Haystack and see what’s happening in the studios?

-If a cancellation is received at least thirty days before a session begins, deposits are refunded, less a $50 cancellation fee.
-For cancellations received between thirty and fifteen days before a session, there is a $250 cancellation fee.
-No refunds will be issued for cancellations made within fourteen days of the start of a session.
+If a cancellation is received at least 30 days before a session begins, deposits are refunded, less a $50 cancellation fee.
+For cancellations received between 30 and 15 days before a session begins, there is a $250 cancellations fee.
+No refunds will be issued for cancellations made within 14 days of the start of a session.
 This also posted on our Summer Session Rates/Application page and in our course catalog.

 When are your application deadlines?

-If you are applying to the Open Studio Residency program, you must have your completed apllication in our office by March 1.
-For summer workshops, if you are applying for a scholarship, you must have your completed application in our office by March 1.
-All regular applications must be in by April 1 for priority consideration.
-Applications received after the deadline will be reviewed on a first come, first serve basis and students may be accepted up until the day courses begin.
+The Open Studio Residency program deadline was March 1, 2014.
+For summer workshops, the scholarship application deadline was March 1, 2014.
+All regular applications must be in by April 1, 2014 for priority consideration.
+Workshop applications received after the deadline will be reviewed on a first come, first serve basis and students may be accepted up until the day courses begin.

 What should I bring with me?

-Students accepted into summer workshops will be mailed a prep sheet that contains all the basic information you need to know when attending Haystack.
-It details any items you will need to bring from clothing items to studio supplies.
+Students accepted into our summer programs will be mailed a prep sheet that contains all the basic information you need to know when attending Haystack.
+It details any items you will need to bring from clothing items to studio supplies/suggestions.

 What supplies do you sell in the store?